You Must Report Changes to the Social Security Administration

 - Changes to earned or unearned income and assets

 - A change to your marital status

 - Death of a spouse or anyone in your household

 - Travel outside of the United States for more than 30 consecutive days

 - Any improvement in your medical condition

-- If you begin or stop working as well as any changes to the hours you work or payment you receive
+- If you begin or stop working while receiving social security benefits as well as any changes to the hours you work or payment you receive

 A full list can be found on the Social Security Administrations website.
 These changes must be reported as soon as possible and no later than 10 days after the end of the month in which the change occurred.